atkamara/Taxability/README.md

 # Running this project using python image for Docker
 ## Prerequisites

 Follow the instructions on [Install Docker](https://docs.docker.com/engine/installation/)  in order to install docker container management system on your device or server.
-Check out also [Docker Desktop](https://www.docker.com/products/docker-desktop/) software which is a very convinient tool that I highly recommend to help you manage your containers.
+Check out also [Docker Desktop](https://www.docker.com/products/docker-desktop/) software which is a very convenient tool that I highly recommend to help you manage your containers.

 Once you have installed docker, you can now move to the project folder where the Dockerfile is located and run the following command to build your image: